Simpson-Computer-Technologies-Research/azure-function-app-acr-docker/README.md

 ### Bash

 Luckily, I've already made a script that includes all of the commands from [Azure CLI](#azure-cli).
-All you need to do is run the following command:
+All you need to do is update the variables in `deploy.sh` and run the following command:

 ```bash
 sh deploy.sh
 ```

-> You'll need to first update the variables inside `deploy.sh` before running the above command!

 ### Azure CLI